ISA-tools/isa-specs/source/isatab.rst

 ISA-Tab format
 ==============

-:Status: ISA-Tab specification v1.0 (3 October 2016)
+:Status: ISA Model and Serialization Specifications 1.0 (6 October 2016)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The ISA specifications are licensed under XXXXXXXXX.
+The ISA Model and Serialization Specifications are licensed under CC BY-SA 4.0.

 ------------
 Introduction